Carl and the Passions – "So Tough": Packaging and bonus disc

 Rieley recalled, "The original concept was to do an album called Landlocked, but they were under pressure to tour.
 There wasn't time to develop the depth that album would have required."
 Instead, the band went with the title Carl and the Passions – "So Tough" as a nod toward Carl's increased leading role in the Beach Boys.

 Some reports, including from the Wilsons' mother, state that "Carl and the Passions" had been a high school band formed by Brian, Mike Love, Carl, and another friend.
 Brian said that he had named the early band "Carl and the Passions" as a way to entice his unwilling brother into the group.
 However, Carl himself denied that such a group ever existed.

 The inner sleeve included a group portrait featuring all the members together, including Brian.
-However, owing to his absence during the album's recording, his visage had to be doctored into the photo.
+However, owing to his absence during much of the album's recording, his visage had to be doctored into the photo.

 In the U.S., Carl and the Passions was originally packaged as a two-disc set, paired with Pet Sounds (1966), at no additional cost to consumers.
 Mike Love explained that the group had recently bought the rights to five of their out-of-print Capitol albums for seven years.
 Love said, "The thing we want to do is a combination of bringing everyone up to date and giving everyone a chance to get an old collectors' item that has been discontinued by the record company.
 Americans have to write to England if they want copies of albums like Smiley Smile."
 He credited the idea to Warner/Reprise.

 Music journalist Peter Doggett states that the bonus record was originally planned to have been Smile.
 "That threat brought Brian Wilson down from his bedroom, and Pet Sounds was reissued instead."